LGN520/farreach-public/README.md

 	- [calculate_statistics.sh](scripts/remote/calculate_statistics.sh): calculate throughput and latency with or without server rotation
 	- [calculate_bwcost.sh](scripts/remote/calculate_bwcost.sh): calculate control-plane bandwidth cost
 	- [calculate_recovery_time.sh](scripts/remote/calculate_recovery_time.sh): calculate crash recovery time
-- NOTEs
+- Notes
 	- If you use [automatic way in Section 3](#3-running-experiments-automatic-evaluation) for evaluation
-		- As the run_exp_\* scripts have aggregated the statistics automatically, you can redirect stdout of the script into a file and find aggregated results in the file
+		- As `scripts/exps/run_exp_\*` scripts have aggregated the statistics automatically, you can redirect stdout of the script into a file and find aggregated results in the file
 		- For example, after `nohup bash scripts/exps/run_exp_ycsb.sh >tmp.out 2>&1 &`, you can find aggregated results in tmp.out
 	- If you use [manual way in Section 4](#4-running-workloads-manual-evaluation) for evaluation
 		- You can follow [Section 5.2](#52-usage-and-example) to run a script (e.g., calculate_statistics.sh) and get the corresponding gggregated statistics
-		- The scripts will aggregate the statistics based on the settings in scripts/global.sh, scripts/common.sh, and {method}/config.ini
+		- The scripts will aggregate the statistics based on the settings in `scripts/global.sh`, `scripts/common.sh`, and `{method}/config.ini`

 ## 5.2 Usage and Example